A garage is where many folks store junk and other items from their house that are not regularly used.

 The final step is to check to see if all the mice have gone!

-Now that you have got rid of the mice, and seal their entry points, you should not get any mice back in.
-To strengthen this position, don’t forget to perform regular checks around your home for any new entry points.
+Now that you have removed the mice and sealed their entry points, you should not get any mice back in.
+Don’t forget to perform regular checks around your home for any new entry points to strengthen this position.

 Once you have confirmed that all of the mice have gone from your garage, you can begin the cleanup process.
 You should be completing the following tasks: